fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 To require end user authentication, we will do the following steps:

 1. Connect Fleet to your IdP
-2. Upload a EULA to Fleet
+2. Upload a EULA to Fleet (optional)
 3. Enable end user authentication

 ### Step 1: connect Fleet to your IdP

-You can connect Fleet to your IdP using the Fleet UI or fleetctl command-line tool.

-The Fleet UI method is a good start if you're just getting familiar with Fleet.

-The fleetctl CLI method enables managing your IdP credentials in a Git repository.
-This way you can enforce code review and benefit from Git's change history.

 Fleet UI: